 Deal with reputable companies, who have a history in PVC/Vinyl, and only deal with the larger vinyl manufacturers.

 Imagine those faded lawn chairs, that have all gone soft, cemented 3 feet into the ground, all around your backyard after only 5 years.

 Due to the costs involved in setting up to manufacture quality PVC/Vinyl, purchasing PVC/Vinyl resin at a reasonable price (a world oil commodity), and the costs associated with constantly measuring manufacturing tolerances, the manufacturing of PVC/Vinyl is best left to large manufacturers.

-We offer all of our PVC/Vinyl products in a choice of White, Stone, Clay, or Tan/Almond.
+We offer all of our PVC/Vinyl products in a choice of White, Adobe, or Tan/Almond.